 Our complete guide to baby packing list can be found here.

-If the vacation is to a warm or summery destination then there are some extras to consider.
-These include swimwear, high factor sun cream, after-sun, sunglasses, sandals and possibly a travel towel and beach toys.
+If the vacation is to a warm or summery destination, some extras should be considered.
+These include swimwear, high-factor sun cream, after-sun, sunglasses, sandals and possibly a travel towel and beach toys.

 We have more tips on travelling with a baby to warm climates here.

-Don’t forget to sign up to our mailing list and instantly receive our downloadable family travel checklists – from essential steps you should complete before leaving the house to all those last-minute packing essentials.
+Don’t forget to sign up for our mailing list and instantly receive our downloadable family travel checklists – from essential steps, you should complete before leaving the house to all those last-minute packing essentials.